Radovan Pankov (footballer): Ural Sverdlovskaya Oblast

 On 23 May 2016, Pankov signed a long-term contract with Russian side Ural Sverdlovskaya Oblast.
 He was the second player from Vojvodina to join Ural that spring, after Dominik Dinga.
 Shortly after joining Ural, he suffered an adductor injury.

 On 30 June 2017, Pankov signed a one-season loan deal with Cypriot side AEK Larnaca.

 Radnički Niš

 On 20 June 2018, Pankov signed a three-year contract with Serbian club Radnički Niš.
 He played as a starter under coach Nenad Lalatović, and Radnički Niš went on to finish second overall in the 2018–19 Serbian SuperLiga.
 He was named by Zajednica Super lige among the best eleven players in the entire league that season.

 Red Star Belgrade

 On 31 May 2019, Pankov signed a three-year contract with Red Star Belgrade.
 On 13 August 2019, he played a memorable match in the second leg of the third qualifying round of the 2019–20 UEFA Champions League against Copenhagen.
 He marked Dame N'Doye throughout the match and scored the winning penalty in a penalty shoot-out after overtime.
+Second round of the 2022-23 season he spend on loan in FK Čukarički.

+Legia Warsaw

+On 13 June 2023, Pankov signed a three-year contract with Polish Ekstraklasa club Legia Warsaw.
+On 5 October 2023, Radovan Pankov was arrested by Dutch police alongside teammate Josué Pesqueira after an altercation with security staff following a match against AZ Alkmaar in the group stage of the UEFA Europa Conference League.
+They were released the following day.
+On 29 November, a spokesperson of the Dutch Ministry of Justice and Security confirmed that Public Prosecution Service would be prosecuting Pankov for (attempted) serious assault of a member of AZ's security staff.
+On 15 December 2023, UEFA charged AZ with a €40,000 fine for failing to provide security for the Polish side.However, in June 2025, the Court of Arbitration for Sport (CAS) overturned the decision, ruling that AZ was not responsible for the incidents and had taken all reasonable measures together with the police to ensure a safe match.
+As a result, the club no longer has to pay the fine.

+On 15 August 2024, he contributed significantly to Legia Warsaw's advancement from the third qualifying round to the play-off stage of the UEFA Conference League, as they faced Norwegian club Brøndby.
+He equalized with a header to make it 1–1, which resulted in an aggregate score of 4–3, thereby ensuring the club's progression in the competition.